Table of Contents

 10 worst ways to start with New Year’s resolutions

 Take a New Year’s step with the right foot and tilt the scales of success to your side using a few simple principles.
 Thanks to this, your life can be much easier and you will be more successful.

 1. Trying to meet the same resolutions as the last few years

 Once upon a time someone said that “Insanity is doing the same thing over and over again and expecting different results.”
 And the same goes for resolutions.
 If you have been trying to lose weight, eat healthier, start exercising or whatever else for 10 years, why do you think it will be different this time and that you’ll make it?
 “Every time you fail, you damage your self-esteem.
 One thing we observe is that when people fail to lose weight, they don’t blame their diet, but themselves, which makes each start even harder,” said Janet Polivy, psychologist from the University of Toronto in Mississauga, Canada.

 Repeated failure will affect your self-esteem and self-worth, and you may get the impression that you are not good or successful enough.
 Maybe you even know someone who has been making the same resolutions for several years, and everyone knows in advance that they won’t make it once again.
 But you are good enough, and you can keep your resolutions, you just have to set them correctly and choose better tools to fulfill them.

 Why have you failed in the past?

-- How did you start, and what did you do to achieve your goal?
+- How did you get into the action, and what did you do to achieve your goal?

-- What methods and tools helped you, and which ones didn’t help you at all?
+- What methods and tools suited you, and which ones didn’t suit you at all?

 - When and why did you give up success?